dbca-wa/wastd/docs/overview.rst

 WAStD's purpose is:

-* To fill an existing gap in departmental infrastructure (strandings, tracks)
+* To fill an existing gap in departmental infrastructure (strandings, tracks).
-* To develop requirements for an integrated turtle data management ecosystem using real data and real processes to get the best interaction with all stakeholders.
+* To develop requirements for an integrated turtle data management ecosystem through using real data and real processes.

 WAStD will integrate in the Departmental information landscape as follows:

 * Legacy data (starting with Turtle strandings) is manually entered from paper forms.
-* Legacy data that lives in ageing systems can (if desired) be batch-uploaded to WAStD.
+* Legacy data living in legacy systems can be batch-uploaded to WAStD, initially as a read-only copy.
 * Data collected digitally can be streamed (or imported semi-automatically) into WAStD.
 * WAStD can batch-upload its data to corporate data warehouses, once they exist (e.g. BioSys).
 * Analytical applications anwering defined management questions (informing